Adopted by Council

 A local housing strategy outlines how and where housing will be delivered to meet the community's needs now and into the future.

 The NSW Government requires all Councils prepare a local housing strategy to address the short-term housing targets identified in the relevant District Plan.

 The Northern Beaches Local Housing Strategy considers population growth trends on the Northern Beaches to 2036 and outlines Council’s strategy to deliver housing to meet the needs of current and future residents of the area.

 Thank you for your feedback on the draft strategy which was publicly exhibited earlier this year.
 We have reviewed submissions and made amendments to the draft strategy which was adopted by Council on Tuesday 27 April 2021.

 The strategy will be forwarded to Department of Planning, Industry & Environment for approval.

 The local housing strategy looks at the housing mix in the

 Northern Beaches today, and plans for the kind of housing, and where it should

 Nearly 290,000 people will live in the Northern Beaches by 2036, an increase of nearly 23,000 people.
 Our demographic is changing so we need to create a more sustainable mix of housing types across our area to reflect theses changes

-The draft strategy proposes a range of opportunities and actions across five priority areas and identifies relevant NSW Government and other agencies who may need to assist to achieve the vision.
+The strategy proposes a range of opportunities and actions across five priority areas and identifies relevant NSW Government and other agencies who may need to assist to achieve the vision.
 These include: